Aloha from the poly! Sit down, relax and enjoy the island life at Disney World’s Polynesian Resort Character Breakfast.

 For me, the times I’ve had exposure was when the cashier/server didn’t understand/didn’t properly list the allergies/gave me incorrect information.
 In their defense, they aren’t necessarily trained in allergies- so talk to a chef or manager

 ***As Always, please speak to a qualified restaurant employee when ordering food.
 In order to see the most accurate ingredients and risk assessment, you will need to confirm allergy safety in real-time.
 This is my personal experience, I am not employed or endorsed by companies or brands mentioned.***

 Ohana and the Polynesian Overview

-The ambience of the resort is really fun.
-We’ve stopped in here a while back (and by awhile I mean a few years when we were monorail hopping) and it was a cute, but we didn’t stay.
+The ambiance of the resort is really fun.
+We’ve stopped in here a while back (and by a while I mean a few years when we were monorail hopping) and it was a cute, but we didn’t stay.

 This time we took advantage of our reservations and walked around some.

 We were slightly disappointed that it took us almost 20 minutes to seat from our check in (and we had a reservation) but we enjoyed checking out the shops and taking a picture with pluto. (surprise surprise- they were also running behind when we went in March 2020!)